openthc/api/README.md

 Included in the ./etc directory are pre-populated yaml files describing these common objects.
 Usage of common, unique identifiers for data-fields we all care about will improve interoperablity.

+### System Data

+In the Core data there is a subset of *System* data, the Company, Contact, License, License_Type and Product_Type records.

+### Config Data

+A subset of the Core data, these objects are defined and specific to each Company or License in the system.
+Includes: Product, Variety, Section, Vehicle

 ## Testing